Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

 The versatility of language models can be attributed to a convergence of factors \cite{shah, omiye, lievin}.
 The first factor is their ability to learn valuable patterns within large amounts of unlabeled data via self-supervision.
 The second factor revolves around the Transformer architecture \cite{transformer} and its suitability for efficient parallel processing on modern computing hardware.
 Lastly, the third factor encompasses the crucial process of fine-tuning language models to align their responses with human expectations through instruction tuning.

 Integration of language models in medical settings is becoming a reality as partnerships between developers and healthcare systems continue to grow \cite{kuling}.
-The potential benefits are significant, as they can derive broadly applicable representations from extensive medical corpora at scale.
-Recent research indicates that LLMs with more than 100 billion parameters can encapsulate clinical knowledge \cite{singhal}.
-Nevertheless, it is essential to recognize that our understanding of the behavior of LLMs and language models in general still needs to be completed \cite {omiye}.
-Moreover, implementing these models also carries risks, such as the generation of inaccurate results, a phenomenon known as hallucinations, and the potential amplification of existing biases \cite{wiggings, omiye}.
+The potential benefits are significant, as they can derive broadly applicable representations from extensive medical corpora at scale and encapsulate clinical knowledge \cite{singhal}.
+Nevertheless, it is essential to recognize that our understanding of the behavior of both small pre-trained and large language models still needs to be completed \cite {omiye}.
+Deploying these models also carries risks, such as the generation of inaccurate results, a phenomenon known as hallucinations, and the potential amplification of existing biases \cite{wiggings, omiye}.
+Language models' implementation in sensitive fields, such as healthcare, should therefore be approached with the utmost care \cite{lievin}.

-Hence, the deployment of language models in sensitive fields, such as healthcare, should be approached with the utmost care \cite{lievin}.
-To further understand and assess language models' performance in clinical scenarios, we conducted comprehensive evaluations using models of varying sizes, ranging from 110M to 13B parameters, and encompassing different knowledge domains.
-We focus on text classification, using three different approaches and conditional text generation tasks.
-The approaches employed for text classification and the application of zero-shot prompting alongside allow performance improvement without the need for training or fine-tuning.
-For its part, the selection of the model size range considers resource constraints, in terms of limited budgets or computational power, encountered not only by many research groups but also by other actors and institutions, such as hospitals, where handling models with more than 110 billion parameters is not feasible.

-Moreover, the use of small language models aligns with the crucial imperative of environmental sustainability, as larger models often require significant energy and computational resources.
-It also opens up possibilities for organizations to develop applications that can run directly on commodity hardware and small devices rather than relying on cloud-based services.
-In fact, the prospect of deploying these language models on smartphones and other mobile devices operating at the edge without cloud dependence is promising \cite{phi3}.
-Therefore, the use of language models in resource-constrained settings not only addresses practical challenges but also has great potential in edge and local computing.

-The paper is structured as follows. \Cref{sec:intro} introduces the study and provides an overview of its objectives. \Cref{sec:prelim} elaborates on the preliminaries, establishing foundational concepts relevant to the investigation.
-Related work in the existing literature is explored in \Cref{sec:relwork}. \Cref{sec:method} details the methodology adopted, and \Cref{sec:results} provides the most significant results and analysis.
-Finally, \Cref{sec:concl} contains the conclusions drawn from the study, summarizing key insights and implications for future research directions.